renaissance-publishing/renaissance/content/chapters/04-languages.md

       - Some Kobold populations still survive in the western portion of the Kingdoms; Old Kobold can still be heard there.
       - Group DDK

-  - Songspeak: the imitation-based language spoken by the Brightfeathers.

-      - Songspeak has a complex ideographic writing system that evolved from an earlier pictographic script.
-It is quite difficult to learn to read and write it.
-      - While the written language is standardized, the spoken language, in which many words consist of imitated natural sounds has resisted full standardization.
-      - Group: Songspeak
-        - Only Brightfeathers (and Tempters mimicking them) can naturally speak Songspeak.